-Our total revenue for the years ended December 31, 2022 and 2021 was \$168.8 million and \$165.0 million, respectively, representing an annual growth rate of 2%.
+Our total revenue for the years ended December 31, 2023 and 2022 was \$175.2 million and \$168.8 million, respectively, representing an annual growth rate of 4%.
 You should not rely on the revenue growth of any prior period as an indication of our future performance.
 As we operate in new and rapidly changing markets, widespread adoption and use of our platform, products and solutions is critical to our future growth and success.
 We believe our revenue growth will depend on a number of factors, including, among other things, our ability to:

-- · attract new customers and maintain our relationships with, and increase revenue from, our existing customers; - provide excellent customer and end user experiences; - maintain the security and reliability of our platform, products and solutions; - introduce and grow adoption of our offerings in new markets outside the United States; - hire, integrate, train and retain skilled personnel; - adequately expand our sales force and distribution channels; - continually enhance and improve our platform, products and solutions, including the features, integrations and capabilities we offer, and develop or otherwise introduce new products and solutions; - obtain, maintain, protect and enforce intellectual property protection for our platform and technologies; - · expand into new technologies, industries and use cases; - expand and maintain our partner ecosystem; - comply with existing and new applicable laws and regulations, including those related to data privacy and security; - price our offerings effectively and determine appropriate contract terms; - · determine the most appropriate investments for our limited resources; - successfully compete against established companies and new market entrants; - · increase awareness of our brand on a global basis; and - timely and efficiently adapt to changes in customer demand, trends, global and local macro and micro economic conditions, new technologies or offerings by our competitors or other market disruptions.
+- attract new customers and maintain our relationships with, and increase revenue from, our existing customers; - provide excellent customer and end user experiences; - maintain the security and reliability of our platform, products and solutions; - introduce and grow adoption of our offerings in new markets outside the United States; - hire, integrate, train and retain skilled personnel; - · adequately expand our sales force and distribution channels; - continually enhance and improve our platform, products and solutions, including the features, integrations and capabilities we offer, and develop or otherwise introduce new products and solutions; - obtain, maintain, protect and enforce intellectual property protection for our platform and technologies; - expand into new technologies, industries and use cases; - expand and maintain our partner ecosystem; - comply with existing and new applicable laws and regulations, including those related to data privacy and security;

+- price our offerings effectively and determine appropriate contract terms; - determine the most appropriate investments for our limited resources; - successfully compete against established companies and new market entrants; - increase awareness of our brand on a global basis; and - timely and efficiently adapt to changes in customer demand, trends, global and local macro and micro economic conditions, new technologies or offerings by our competitors or other market disruptions.

 If we are unable to accomplish any of these objectives, our revenue could be impaired or decline in future periods.
-Many factors may contribute to declines in our growth rate, including greater market penetration, increased competition, slowing demand for our offerings, a failure by us to capitalize on growth opportunities, the maturation of our business, failure to deliver under our commitments or to satisfy customer expectations, global economic downturns and failure to adapt to such downturns or successfully implement our Reorganization Plans, among others.
-Additionally, it is difficult to estimate the extent to which our recent growth has benefited from the effects of the COVID-19 pandemic, which increased demand from new and existing customers across all of our offerings beginning in the second quarter of 2020 and contributed to an acceleration in our revenue growth during such times when compared to prior periods.
-While market demand for our offerings was growing at a robust rate prior to the pandemic, we have since experienced a slowdown as the effects of the COVID-19 pandemic have weakened and as a result of the current worsening economic climate.
+Many factors may contribute to declines in our growth rate, including greater market penetration, increased competition, slowing demand for our offerings, a failure by us to capitalize on growth opportunities, the maturation of our business, failure to deliver under our commitments or to satisfy customer expectations, global economic downturns and failure to adapt to such downturns, among others.
+While market demand for our offerings was growing at a robust rate prior to the COVID-19 pandemic, we have since experienced a slowdown as the effects of the COVID-19 pandemic have weakened and as a result of the current volatile economic climate.
 As a result, it is difficult to evaluate our current business and future prospects and may increase the risk that we will not be successful.
 If our business, operations and financial results decline as a result of any of the factors described above, investors' perceptions of our business and the market price of our common stock could be adversely affected.